 Since our inception in 2021, we have assembled a robust oncology pipeline by leveraging our global network and our experience in business development transactions.
 We licensed the right to develop and commercialize furmonertinib worldwide, with the exception of greater China, from Allist in 2021.
 We plan to continue to engage in business development activities to source additional innovative therapeutics in areas currently underserved by approved therapies.
 This broader strategy includes evaluating research collaborations, partnerships and licensing arrangements intended to expand our development pipeline of differentiated and next-generation oncology assets.
-The following table summarizes our current pipeline:
+The following table summarizes our current pipeline indicating the most advanced stage of development: